fadden/CiderPress2/ndocs/Manual-cp2.md

 When files are added without file type information, default types are provided.
 For ProDOS this is NON/$0000, for HFS 'BINA'/'CPII' is used (generic binary).

+The add, extract, import, and export operations attempt to preserve the file timestamps, even when the preservation mode is set to "none".
+Some timestamps cannot be stored or can only be partially represented, e.g. the ProDOS file creation time has no equivalent on Linux systems, and ProDOS timestamps have 1-minute granularity.
+Many systems are unable to store dates with years that will be reached soon, e.g. HFS can't represent dates after February 2040.

 #### None (default) ####